ckhai01/tp/docs/UserGuide.md

 - At least one of the optional fields must be provided.
 - Existing values will be updated to the new values.
 - When editing tags, the existing tags of the student will be removed i.e. adding of tags is not cumulative.
-- You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples: